The O'Hare group in 2013

 Phakpoom Angpanitcharoen is at St John's College and joined the group in 2012 as a Part II student working on synthesising supported zirconocene catalysts for ethylene polymerisation under the supervision of Jean-Charles “JC” Buffet.
 He's since stayed on to do a DPhil working with JC and Tom on the synthesis of supported indenyl-based metallocene catalysts for olefin polymerisation.
 When not in the lab, his life mainly consists of football and gaming.

-Ryan Felton is at Pembroke College and is working on Silica-LDH nanoparticles as catalyst supports under the supervision of Chunping Chen.
-Outside the lab he enjoys rowing, photography and playing vast amounts of FIFA.
+Coral Byles is at Lincoln College and is working on Zeolite-LDH hybrids as catalyst supports under the supervision of Chunping Chen.

-Olivia McDermott is from Hertford College and is working on layered double hydroxides under the supervision of Michelle Yang.
-Outside of the lab, she enjoys playing cello in various orchestras around Oxford and consuming vast quantities of cake.
+Emma Tuckley is from Trinity College and is working on layered double hydroxides under the supervision of Michelle Yang.

 We're hoping to be joined by a new visiting student in the next few months.